bloovis/csup/guide/content/docs/gettingstarted/Csup-Configuration.md

 ## Receiving email

-If you chose not to use a notmuch hook to fetch mail, you can create a Csup hook do the same.
+If you chose not to use a notmuch hook to fetch mail, you can create a Csup hook to do the same.
 See the [before-poll hook]({{< relref "Hooks#before-poll" >}}) for more information.